jbowkett/CV/README.md

   executives of US Bank in Minneapolis to instil confidence in Searchspace’s ability to deliver the solution.
-* Researched new technologies for prototyping configuration control and productised upgrades in a further new version of Searchspace’s core product, IEF.
+* Researched new technologies for prototyping configuration control and product upgrades in a further new version of Searchspace’s core product, IEF.
 The technologies investigated include dynamic classloading, portlets, JSPs, Servlets and xml persistence mechanisms.
 * Presented several internal training courses to customer services,